brandur/sorg/content/passages-drafts/002-japan.md

 Everyone in Japan from Shinkansen conductors, to store clerks, to pop stars and CEOs takes their job seriously.

+> Connor looked around at the high walls.
+"You know we have
+> more private security than police, now?
+Everyone's
+> building walls and hiring guards.
+But in Japan, you can
+> walk into a park at midnight and sit on a bench and
+> nothing will happen to you.
+You're completely safe, day
+> or night.
+You can go anywhere.
+You won't be robbed,
+> beaten, or killed.
+You're not always looking behind you,
+> not always worrying.
+You don't need walls or bodyguards.
+> Your safety is the safety of the whole society.
+You're
+> free.
+It's a wonderful feeling.
+Here, everybody has to
+> lock themselves up.
+Lock the door.
+Lock the car.
+People
+> who spend their whole lives locked up are in prison.
+It's
+> crazy.
+It kills the spirit.
+But it's been so long now
+> that Americans have forgotten what it feels like to
+> really feel _safe_.
+Anyway.
+Here's our car.
+Let's get
+> down to the division."

 ## Surprising things about Japan (#japan)

 * Convenience stores are the foundation of the country.